ksindi/flask-sqlacodegen/README.md

 What's different:

-* Support for Flask-SQLAlchemy syntax using `--flask` option:
+* Support for Flask-SQLAlchemy syntax using `--flask` option.
 * Defaults to generating backrefs in relationships. `--nobackref` still included as option in case backrefs are not wanted.
-* Naming of backrefs is class name in snake_case (as opposed to CamelCase) and is pluralized if it's Many-to-One or Many-to-Many using <a href="https://pypi.python.org/pypi/inflect">inflect</a>.
+* Naming of backrefs is class name in snake_case (as opposed to CamelCase) and is pluralized if it's Many-to-One or Many-to-Many using [inflect](https://pypi.python.org/pypi/inflect).
-* Generate explicit primary joins.
-I deal with pretty complicated tables that need explicit primary joins.
+* Primary joins are explicit.
 * If column has a server_default set it to `FetchValue()` instead of trying to determine what that value is.
 Original code did not set the right server defaults in my setup.
 * `--ignore-cols` ignores special columns when generating association tables.
 Original code requires all columns to be foreign keys in order to generate association table.
 Example: `--ignore-cols id,inserted,updated`.
-* Use the command `flask-sqlacodgen` instead of `sqlacodegen`.
+* Uses the command `flask-sqlacodgen` instead of `sqlacodegen`.

 ## Install